 I would say it’s just me turning into a curmudgeonly old man, but they literally don’t do animation the way they did back when Gundam Wing was being made.
 Hand-drawn cartoons are a wonder and I really do think modern Gundam series have suffered from relying more heavily on computer animation – whatever its benefits might be.

 Lastly, the show makes masterful use of its musical score.
-Gundam Wing actually only has a handful of songs -composed by Kow Otani- at its disposal, but it never fails to employ them perfectly.
+Gundam Wing actually only has a handful of wholly original songs -composed by Kow Otani- at its disposal, but it never fails to employ them perfectly.
 The music Otani wrote for Gundam Wing ranges from somber and emotional to energetic and intense.
 Countless scenes that would be melodramatic or silly stick the landing because they hit the music hits the right note.

 Gundam Wing also features some iconic opening theme songs among anime fans.